-I'm the breeder behind Wellsville Bernedoodles located in Wellsville, UT.
+I'm Stephanie H., the breeder behind Wellsville Bernedoodles located in Wellsville, UT.
 All of our puppies are bred, raised, and loved indoors to produce happy, healthy pets for those seeking the best family companion!
 We are a small, family-run breeding program focusing on quality care and good health.
 Our puppies are the perfect loving and loyal companions!

-What makes Stephanie’s program special
+What makes your program special?

 I think our puppies will be special because of the mom they came from and the amount of love and care they receive from so many.
 Every effort has been made to use best practices and create a premium program.